clrko/pixbattle-front/README.md

 ## Features

 * Ability to sign up, invite people, create a group and/or join an existing one
-* Ability to upload a picture, vote and view the contest pictures
+* Ability to upload a picture and vote for the favorite ones
+* Display of the battle rankings and pictures
 * Creation and management of user accounts with a record of the battles, victories, pictures and groups
-* Display of the battle rankings and pictures
 * Mailing notification system

 ## Technologies